CCEMGroupTCD/DARTassembler/docs/doc_files/1_Pd_Ni_Cross_Coupling.rst

     DARTassembler dbinfo --path ligand_db_P_N_donors.jsonlines

 To browse through these ligands, run ``ase gui concat_ligand_db_P_N_donors.xyz``.
-Due to the filtering process, all 173 ligands are neutral P-N donors.
+Due to the filtering process, all 173 ligands are neutral P,N-donors.

 Assemble the Intermediates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now that we have generated the ligand datasets, we can assemble the Pd/Ni square-planar complexes.
 To use the :ref:`Assembler Module <assembler>` we create a new input file called ``Pd_Ni_assembler.yml``.
-This file specifies the various input instructions necessary to generate neutral square-planar Pd/Ni(II) complexes with one bromine, one phenyl, and one P-N donor ligand:
+This file specifies the various input instructions necessary to generate neutral square-planar Pd/Ni(II) complexes with one Br, one Ph, and one P,N-donor ligand:

 .. code-block:: yaml